Don Edwards (ice hockey): Personal life

 Edwards grew up a fan of the Toronto Maple Leafs, fulfilling a childhood dream by ending his NHL career with the team.

 Edwards is the son of Arnold and Donna Edwards.
 On March 21, 1991, Edwards' parents were murdered in their Hamilton home by George Lovie, who was briefly in a relationship with Edwards' sister, Michele.
 Lovie was sentenced to life in prison following the murders.
-He was granted day parole in 2020.
+He was granted day parole in 2020, and full parole in 2024.

 Edwards is married and has two children.
 Since the murders of his parents, Edwards has gone to great lengths to protect his family's privacy by not disclosing their names or location of residence to the media.

 Edwards is the nephew of former NHL hockey player, Roy Edwards.